satyamkale27/c-learning/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-this is my journy of learning c programming language
->resources to learn c which i followed in this journy("https://www.youtube.com/watch?v=KJgsSFOSQv0")

 ## Online C Compiler:
 Here is a free c compiler available online: https://www.onlinegdb.com/online_c_compiler